PicoNexus/pico-projects/README.md

 git submodule update --init
 ```

-For reference, see the [log of git updating sub-modules](doc/git-pico-sdk-submodules-update.md)
+For reference, see the [log of git updating sub-modules](log/git-pico-sdk-submodules-update.log)

-Now go back to Cofiguration Step
+Once updated, return to the Configuration Step and try again.